Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Three-point functions

 \begin{prop}[Theorem 4.5 and 5.5 of \cite{Nag}] The correspondence between $T^\pm$-fixed points of $\Hilb^m(\cA_n)$ and $\Hilb^m([\C^2/\Z_{n+1}])$ induced by the $S^1$-diffeomorphism $\phi$ coincides with the $n$-quotient correspondence between partitions.
 Moreover, this correspondence respects the actions by Nakajima operators. \end{prop}

 One feature of this correspondence is crucial to us: one can explicitly describe how $\widehat{\fgl}(n+1)$ acts on partitions.
-In particular, we will use the following fact.
+In particular, we will use the following fact, where partitions are viewed as piles of boxes on the plane.
+For a reference, see Section 3.2 of \cite{Ross-DT}.

-\begin{cor} Under the correspondence in the previous proposition, the operation of adding a single box to the $i$-th partition $\lambda^{(i)}$ on the $\cA_n$ side corresponds to adding to the colored partition a length-$n$ border strip starting at color $i$ on the orbifold side. \end{cor}
+\begin{cor} Under the correspondence in the previous proposition, the operation of adding a single box at the position $(i,j)$ to the $l$-th partition $\lambda^{(l)}$ on the $\cA_n$ side corresponds to adding to the colored partition a length-$n$ border strip starting at a box of color $l$ on the orbifold side, where the unique color $0$ box of the length-$n$ border strip lies in the $(n+1)(j-i)$ diagonal. \end{cor}

 Let $\Theta$ be the operator on the Fock space $\cF^T_{[\C^2/\Z_{n+1}]}$ defined as

 Consider the decomposition

 where the ``$\mathbf{0}$" part consists of terms $q^\varepsilon$ with